HaoKang-Timmy/Epipe/Readme.md

 ## Introduction

 Parallelism Pipeline is a method to accelerate training speed by dividing batches into minibatches and training these batches parallely.
-Also, we try to use compression algorithms to compress algorithms in order to save bandwidth and get better throughputs.
+Also, we try to use compression algorithms to compress activations and gradients being sent and received in order to save bandwidth and get better throughputs.

 ## Reference